sambapos/pmpos3/README.md

 # PM-POS 3.0

 PM-POS is an experimental POS application that aims to solve operational problems on retail, restaurant or similar environments.
-I released this project to discuss how to use latest software tech for the benefit of SambaPOS community.
+This project released to discuss how to use latest software tech for the benefit of SambaPOS community.
 Everything released under this project is PoC grade for now.

 Note: _Unlike my previous PM-POS projects this project is a standalone POS application and will not need SambaPOS to operate._